How To Score With Football Ads

 As the World Cup kicks off, advertisers both global and local are releasing a raft of ads, looking to build their brands by capitalising on the competition’s popularity.
 But what makes a great World Cup ad?

-At System1 we started looking for the answer with World Cup holders Germany.
+At System1 we used our market research platforms to start looking for the answer with World Cup holders Germany.
 Our survey of German ads featured in marketing magazine W&V – look there for the full ranking.
 In this piece, we want to spotlight the early pacesetter for World Cup advertising this year – from mail order firm Otto.

 The ad follows the adventures of two TV deliverymen as they make a series of very unusual calls, going back in time to 1954, 1974 and 1990 – the three years when the former West Germany won the tournament.
 The three-minute ad is a visual delight: a retro riot of old school fashion, football strips, cars and brands.